 • What do you like about working with this organization?

-• I would like to know more about the training program.
+• Can you share more about the training program?

 • Have new services or product lines recently been introduced?

 • How much travel is usually expected?